Am0rphous/Awesome/SysAdmin.md

 ## VPN - Virtual Private Network
 - [WireGuard](https://github.com/WireGuard) - WireGuard® is an extremely simple yet fast and modern VPN that utilizes state-of-the-art cryptography.
 [Wireguard.com](https://www.wireguard.com/)
   - [Wireguard-macOS-LinuxVM](https://github.com/mrash/Wireguard-macOS-LinuxVM) -  Send all traffic from macOS through Wireguard running on a Linux VM.
 - [Tailscale](https://github.com/tailscale/tailscale) - The easiest, most secure way to use WireGuard and 2FA.
-[Tailscale.com](https://www.tailscale.com/)
+[Tailscale.com](https://www.tailscale.com)
 - [OpenVPN](https://github.com/OpenVPN)
+  - [Autovpn2](https://github.com/ruped24/autovpn2) - OpenVPN VPN Gate Client for Linux, connects you to a random Free VPN in a country of your choice by country code.

 ## Web and Proxy Tools
 - [Awesome Web Security](https://github.com/qazbnm456/awesome-web-security) - A curated list of Web Security materials and resources.